BirchAD/BirchAD/README.md

 ### About Me:

   * Currently a Trainee Software Engineer Consultant at Xander
-  * After many years working within the , I decided to pursue a career in something I enjoy (programming by the way).
-  * I graduated from Le Wagon bootcamp in November 2022
+  * After many years working with the U.S. Department of State, I decided to pursue a career in something I enjoy (programming by the way).
+To commit to the pursuit of     a new career I enrolled into and graduated from Le Wagon Bootcamp in December 2022.

 ## Projects: